Kenneth Kendall: Broadcasting career

 After leaving the army, Kendall returned to Oxford to complete his Modern Language degree.
-He hoped to join the Foreign Office but instead joined the BBC in 1948 as a radio newsreader.
+He hoped to join the Foreign Office or working for a bank overseas but instead worked as a school teacher for a term.
+He joined the BBC in 1948 as a radio newsreader at the Home Service.
 In 1954, he transferred to television.
 Although he was not the first newsreader on BBC television, Kendall was the first to appear in front of a camera reading the news in 1955.
 As he was employed on a freelance basis by the BBC, he also worked as an actor for a repertory company based in Crewe, and briefly at the menswear retailer Austin Reed in Regent Street, where he met actor John Inman and offered him a job in the Crewe theatre company.

 Kendall became known for his elegant dress sense and was voted best-dressed newsreader by Style International and No.1 newscaster by Daily Mirror readers in 1979.
-He left the BBC in 1961, and from 1961 to 1969 was a freelance newsreader, working occasionally for ITN and presenting Southern Television's Day By Day.
+He read his last news bulletin in March 1961 before he was moved to the BBC's programming planning department at his own request.
+Kendall resigned his staff job on 17 July 1961 and became a freelance broadcaster.
+He was the compere of the quiz show Pit Your Wits from 1961 to 1963, and he co-presented the ATV fortnightly current affairs and magazine programme The Time—the Place and the Camera with Nan Winton.
+From 1961 to 1969, he was a freelance newsreader, working occasionally for ITN and presenting Southern Television's Day By Day.
 He also made cameo appearances as himself in television dramas; he featured in the 1966 Adam Adamant episode "The Doomsday Plan", in which he is kidnapped and impersonated, and he also appeared in the 1966 Doctor Who serial The War Machines.

-He rejoined BBC News in 1969, and finally retired from newsreading on 23 December 1981; Kendall was unable to read his final news bulletin because he slipped on ice and broke his arm.
+He rejoined BBC News in 1969, and finally retired from newsreading on 23 December 1981; Kendall was unable to read his final news bulletin because he slipped on ice at a park in Ealing and broke his arm.
 Kendall's retirement allowed him to work on the popular Channel 4 programme Treasure Hunt throughout its first run (1982–1989), which featured Anneka Rice as a "skyrunner".
-He also presented the television programme Songs of Praise.
+He also presented the television programme Songs of Praise, and the daytime nostalgia programme Whatever Happened to..?.

 Later life

 Soon after retirement from news reading, Kendall lent his voice to the BBC Micro as part of Acorn Computers' hardware speech synthesis system.
+In June 1995, he opened a restaurant called "Kendall's Restaurant" in Cowes, Isle of Wight, but sold it a year later.
+Kendall read a news bulletin for the first anniversary of the L!VE TV channel in June 1996.

 In 2010 he took part in BBC's series The Young Ones in which six well-known people in their 70s and 80s attempt to overcome some of the problems of ageing by harking back to the 1970s.